Skip to main content

 Hybrid mpg:

-2023 Hyundai Tucson Plug-In Hybrid
+2025 Hyundai Tucson Plug-In Hybrid

 Comparing the costs of electricity required to run an electric car versus the costs of gasoline to power a regular car is still an arcane science with many variables.
 Charging at home overnight, for example, allows you to charge at off-peak hours, reducing your costs.
 If you charge during the day, you'll see those rates jump.
 If you often charge at work or an outside charging station, you'll need an account with one of the growing numbers of electricity providers.
 Generally speaking, electricity costs less than gasoline and its pricing is more stable.
 But there's a learning curve to understanding when it's cheapest to tap into the grid to top up your EV.

 Electric cars are just that: cars powered solely by electricity stored in a battery pack.
 Plug-in hybrids, on the other hand, use a regular gasoline engine paired with a battery pack and electric motor.
 The battery pack can be recharged from an electrical outlet or charging station, but it can also store energy recaptured during braking.
-Usually the battery pack on a plug-in runs out of electricity within 20-40 miles, at which point the gas engine takes over, so you never need to worry about running out of juice.
+Usually, the battery pack on a plug-in runs out of electricity within 20-40 miles, at which point the gas engine takes over, so you never need to worry about running out of juice.
 Full EVs require more thought, route planning, and an evolving knowledge of the location of charging stations.
 (Most onboard navigation systems can help locate stations and eliminate the guesswork in unfamiliar areas.)

-Next Steps
+Next steps

 For many buyers, an electric car makes perfect sense.
 Even drivers with average commutes can often make it through a full workweek on a single charge.
-Electric cars offer a clean commuting alternative and are usually eligible to use HOV lanes with a single driver.
+Electric cars offer a clean commuting alternative and are usually eligible to use carpool lanes with a single driver.
 And today's electric cars range from mainstream compact picks to vehicles with luxury-grade sport and comfort, so there's something for every budget.
 For drivers not quite ready to take the all-electric plunge, plug-in hybrids are an excellent alternative.
 When you're ready to explore the world of plug-in and electric cars, Edmunds can help you research EVs and find a great deal in your area.

 The EVs with the Longest Real-World Range